Resolved

 Scott Stechmesser No

-1. City Council voted 5-3 to table a proposed ordinance updating the city fee schedule, including restructuring how building permit fees are calculated.
+1. City Council voted 5-3 to table a proposed ordinance updating the city fee schedule, including restructuring building permit fee calculations and other fee changes.

 City Council